seangrogan-phdprojects/start_here/README.md

-# start_here
+# Welcome
-An overview of this repository for Sean's PhD Projects
+This organization is a collection of repositories for my (Sean Grogan's) PhD at Polytechnique Montréal.